h5bp/server-configs-node/README.md

 ### compress

 Tells if you want to serve `gzipped` content or not.
 By default this is `true`.
+This can also be an object containing [`compress` middleware options](http://www.senchalabs.org/connect/compress.html).

 If you are using `h5bp` as a middleware, we strongly encourage you to use the `compress` middleware provided by **express** / **connect**.